A Recovery Guide for the Spouse of An Addict

 an addict spouse

 Disagreements are perfectly normal in any kind of relationship, as each person is a unique individual and will not necessarily always agree with what others say, even if the other person is a spouse or sibling.
 In cases of substance abuse, however, the arguments are fueled by something far more serious than just a simple disagreement.
-Apart from the fact that people with a substance abuse disorder are quite difficult to have a decent conversation with, the emotional investment involved in an argument with a spouse is magnified when part of the problem is addiction.
+Apart from the fact that people with substance abuse are quite difficult to have a decent conversation with, the emotional investment involved in an argument with a spouse is magnified when part of the problem is addiction.

 The issue of addiction has even been used as grounds for divorce in many instances, although many counselors advise couples to seek family therapy together or at the very least support the partner that has an addiction to aid in their recovery.
 Many couples, however, typically choose to separate instead, particularly if there are children involved, to spare the children from the difficulty of living a life with a parent who suffers from an addiction.

 Some of these instances begin in the form of support, as the sober partner tries to convince the other partner how bad addiction is by getting into it as well.
-In most cases, this backfires because the formerly-sober partner also develops a taste for the substance, and they both end up being fully immersed in addiction.
+In most cases, this backfires because the formerly sober partner also develops a taste for the substance, and they both end up being fully immersed in addiction.
 This is one instance where the wedding vows should not be followed as it would only result in more trouble.

 Many spouses tend to accept their partners regardless of the troubles they come with, including substance abuse.
 It is not uncommon for husbands or wives to simply carry on as if nothing is wrong with their spouse, in the hopes that someday they will get their act together and get help for their destructive habit.
 The problem here, however, is that with only one member of the couple doing all the work, it could further strain the relationship in a way that is completely avoidable.